Tambaroora

 Tambaroora was once a substantial township, servicing the surrounding goldfield.
 The focus of gold mining moved south to the rich quartz reef mines of Hawkin's Hill at Hill End, beginning the decline the town.
 Tambaroora is all but gone now.

 Two cemeteries at Tambaroora, Tambaroora General Cemetery and a separate Catholic cemetery, remained in use after settlement shifted to nearby Hill End.
 The General Cemetery is the most significant remnant at the site of the former township.
 There was also a Chinese burial ground and a Temple on Red Hill.
 The last old-time Chinese resident of Tambaroora was Nu (or Mew) Chip who in later years grew vegetables for a living.
 He died in 1937.

-Significant remnants of gold mining in the locality are the Quartz Roasing Pits, the Tambaroora Creek Dam, and Valantines Mine.
-The mined and heavily eroded landscape of Golden Gully, lies between Tambaroora and Hill End.
+Significant remnants of gold mining in the locality are the Quartz Roasting Pits, the Tambaroora Creek Dam, and Valantines Mine.
+The mined and heavily eroded landscape of Golden Gully lies between Tambaroora and Hill End.
 The locality also has a designated fossicking area.